EgorOrachyov/Berserk/README.md

 ## Authors

  Originally Berserk designed and currently developed by [Egor Orachyov](https://github.com/EgorOrachyov).
- If you have any questions, feel free to contact me at egororachyov@gmail.com.
+ If you have any questions, feel clear to contact me at egororachyov@gmail.com.